smallo-lang/Beth/README.md

 3. Compose the label map;
 4. Compile the instructions list.

+> Preprocessor must also check for duplicated labels and raise syntax error in
+> case duplicates have been detected.

-> Learn more about internals like label map below.
+Learn more about internals like label map below.

 ### Internals